ercjns/losttime2/README.md

 1. Conductor uses automation to create a competition result html file, leveraging LostTime.Web.
 1. Conductor moves the html file to a location where it can be served.

+### LostTime.Tests

+Tests for the project.
+Uses Playwright, which I'm still learning.
+Using typescript to define tests to match the primary language of the web project.

 #### Development Notes:

 The development environment is WINDOWS.